sjmulder/ticket-toolbox/README.md

 All commits in the history of the current commit, or in the history of the *refs* parameter.

-I'd suggest only using this on *develop* or *origin/develop* as not to link to commits that may be rebased, not end up being merged at all, etc.
+I'd suggest only using this on *develop*, *master* or *main* and such as not to link to commits that may be rebased, not end up being merged at all, etc.

 **When is a commit considered 'already mentioned'?**